Pensions & Compensation

 When someone dies, Inheritance Tax must normally be paid on their estate (everything they owned at the time of death), if their estate is worth more that a certain amount (currently £325,000).
 The main exemption is if they leave their total estate to their spouse.

-Each application for an exemption is considered on its merits, after the death of the veteran concerned and requires the MoD to be given access to the veterans full medical records.
+Each application for an exemption under s154 is considered on its merits, after the death of the veteran concerned and requires the MoD to be given access to the veteran’s full medical records.
 Neither war time service in the armed forces, or receipt of a war pension, is a guarantee exemption will be granted.

-Anyone wishing to apply for an exemption under s154, on a veterans estate, or requiring further information, should contact
+Anyone wishing to apply for an exemption under s154, on a veteran's estate, should contact

 Joint Casualty & Compassionate Centre (Deceased Estates)